dbsmythe/Mtlx_Markdown_Test/mtlx1.39_spec.md

 ### Shader Nodes

+Shader nodes construct a shader (a node with a shader semantic output type) from the specified inputs, which may then be connected to a material.
+Standard library shaders do not respond to external illumination; please refer to the [**MaterialX Physically Based Shading Nodes**[(https://github.com/dbsmythe/Mtlx_Markdown_Test/blob/main/mtlx1.39_pbsn.md) document for definitions of additional nodes and shader constructors which do respond to illumination.

 * **`surface`**: Constructs a surface shader for an unlit surface with a plain unshaded color value.
 Useful for visualizing texture data or rendering non-PBR materials.
 Output type "surfaceshader".